collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 I've been creeping on Blind lately, an app where software engineers and data scientists share their compensation packages from major tech companies.
 And while it is fun to see what my peers earn, scrolling through posts has also been stressful.

 _Am I paid enough?
 Can I get paid more?
-My life would be so much better if I had x more dollars.
 How do I raise my salary to y dollars?
 What company, which skills, what projects should I focus on to get more money?_

-I probably spent an entire week thinking solely about making more money, until it occurred to me that I hadn't assessed how important salary was to me.
+I spent an entire week thinking only about making more money, until it occurred to me that salary is only one metric, and it may not be the most important one.
+I am not just a rat in a rat race, and my value as a human being is not how much money I make.

- _How important is money to me right now?
+ _What is important to me?
 What do I want out of my next job?
-What problems am I interested in solving?
-What do I want from life, in general?_
+What problems do I care about and want to solve?
+What makes me a happy?_

-I reflected on the questions above and realized that, while compensation was a top priority for people posting on Blind, skill development has been a higher short-term priority for me.
-Comparing myself to others on the basis on compensation reduced my worth to a single number that didn't do my efforts jutstice.
+I reflected on the questions above and realized that, while compensation is important, learning and skill development is more important to me.
+I also realized that I haven't articulated to myself what problems I care about working on.

 This brings me to the point of this post: it's important to evaluate and record your career priorities and reasons for having them.
-Doing so forces you to consider what matters to you thoughtfully.
-And in times of doubt, having a record of your priorities can be helpful reminder to stick to your plan.
+This forces you to thoughtfully reflect on what matters to you.
+In times of doubt, having this record of your priorities can be helpful reminder to stay your course.

 With that in mind, here are my priorities as of October 2020.

-## 1. Master data science skills
+## 1. Learn and master data science skills

-I am currently prioritizing skill mastery over career advancement.
-Given the option to either grow my skills or receive a salary bump, I'm will forego a short-term salary increase if it means quicker growth as a data professional.
-In the mid-term and long-term, good career advancement opportunities should follow as a lagging measure of skill mastery.
+My top priority is learning and skill mastery, even over nominal career advancement.
+If I have to choose between a learning opportunity and receiving a salary bump/title bump at the cost of learning, I will gladly choose the path of greater personal and technical growth.
+With this decision, career advancement opportunities will follow in the long run.

-My number 1 priority is to **master technical skills** and **critical thinking** necessary to do great data science.
+My number 1 priority is to **learn and master the technical skills and critical thinking** necessary for great data science.

 On technical skill development, I'm interested in learning statistical, ML, or programming concepts as they apply to driving high-impact business decisions or products.
 I have a lot on my learning wishlist, but topics that I want to tackle with greater depth are SQL, basics of data engineering, modeling techniques and ML algorithms, methods of model deployment, experimentation methods, and causal inference.